industrial-edge/iectl-workflow/docs/Implementation.md

   ```
 This command adds a new IEM configuration for connection to your instance.
 Options:
   * name: Configuration name
   * url: IEM URL to connect with.
-For IP based setup it requires port 9443
   * user: IEM users email address
   * password: IEM users password